Scope (formal semantics): Split scope

 This noun phrase is felicitous to use in this context, even though there is no unique hat.
 What seems to license this surprising use of the definite description is the fact that the context contains a unique rabbit-containing hat.
 To cash out this idea, it has been proposed that the uniqueness presupposition of "the hat" takes scope separately from the rest of the definite's meaning.
-In other words, a witness set is establishes low in the structure, but is checked for singletonness higher up.
+In other words, a witness set is established low in the structure, but is checked for singletonness higher up.

 Scope islands

 While operators can often take scope above their surface position, there are not entirely free to take scope wherever they want.
 For instance, as illustrated by Sentence 1 below, quantifiers that originate inside an if-clause usually cannot take scope outside of that "if"-clause.
 This sentence cannot mean that Beth will inherit one house for each dead relative.